AlirezaNaser/SimpleDraw-Add-in/README.md

 Microsoft Word have a lot of facilities for drawing shapes.
 But using these facilities colud be hard for beginners and regular users.
 "Simple Draw" is an user friendly Add-in which helps the user to draw exact shapes in Microfot word in a simple way.
 The UDI of this tool can help users draw shapes whithout facing complexity.

+Follow us at Telegram for last updates and manuals.

 Telegram channel: @SimpleDrawAddin